Lab 1 — Debug a float vs. fixed-point port

 code --install-extension mantissa.mantissa-bridge

-Or in VS Code's Extensions panel (Ctrl+Shift+X), search for Mantissa Bridge and click Install.
-There's nothing to configure — once installed, every debug session you start is automatically discoverable from Mantissa.
+Or — Extensions panel in VS Code (Ctrl+Shift+X) → search Mantissa Bridge → Install.
+Nothing to configure — once installed, every debug session you start is automatically discoverable from Mantissa.

 Why a separate extension?
 It works for every debugger VS Code supports — gdb, lldb, MSVC's cppvsdbg, debugpy — with a single install, instead of needing per-debugger plugins.
-The earlier gdb-only bridge is being phased out.
+Source lives at mantissa/integrations/vscode-bridge.

 1. Open the project